MexicoLAST UPDATED: 7/12/2013 7:30 AM (Pacific Daylight Time)

 Impacted UCEAP Study Center(s):

 Mexico CityApprox. time difference with PDT:

 + 2 hours

 The UCEAP Travel Warning applies to specific regions in Mexico.
 Students found in violation of this prohibition will be dismissed.
 Due to the unpredictable nature of the situation in Mexico, students must check this warning often as it can change at a moment’s notice.

 Students traveling to any area listed below while on UCEAP will be subject to dismissal.
 No exceptions are allowed.

 - San Luis de Potosí

-The current security environment in Mexico is of concern.
+The current security environment in Mexico is of concern and many areas continue to experience violence.
 Travel beyond Mexico City to areas outside areas listed on this Travel Warning must be well considered and students must give itineraries and contact information to the UCEAP Study Center before travel.

 The UC Study Center will monitor independent student travel within very circumscribed areas near the students’ current study locations.
 It is imperative for UCEAP students to understand the risks involved in travel to, and around Mexico and to avoid dangerous situations at all times.
 UCEAP will dismiss any participant who travels to regions listed in the UCEAP Travel Warning.

 The University of California Education Abroad Program has established policies and procedures to help students minimize risk exposure and enhance personal safety.
 However, students' own conduct is the central factor in promoting individual safety and well-being.
 Staying safe and secure during UCEAP is a partnership with UCEAP and it requires all students to take personal responsibility for observing culturally appropriate behavior, exercising sound judgment and abiding by UCEAP policies and procedures.
 Students need to recognize that they are responsible 24 hours a day, 7 days a week for exercising good judgment to protect their own safety and well-being.